xnotepp/xnote/README.md

   build.properties), not the xpi file, deletes the "startupCache" in the profile directory to force Thunderbird to consider the updated resources, and starts Thunderbird.

+  In some cases, e.g., changes to the HTML of the options dialog, it is sufficient to run "ant deploy" to copy the files to the profile directory and then try to reload the resources in Thunderbird.
+For the options dialog, this works by closing the add-on settings dialog and reopen it.

 * The ant build process creates a "build" directory next to the source directory that will contain the add-on package in an xnote-&lt;version&gt;.xpi file.
 See